rspacjer/emacs-config/README.md

 #### Org-mode ####

 You can define `ORG` system environment variable that will point to a folder where all your org files exist.
-Those files will be used create agenda for `org-mode`.
+Those files will be used to create agenda for `org-mode`.

 Additionally at startup of `Emacs` the `gtd.org` file (my todo list) from path defined in `ORG` system environment variable will be tried to open.